 Cost: $1,650 (a deposit of $300 reserves your space with the full balance due by June 10)

 Early Bird: $1,450 for payment in full by May 7, 2014

 Early Bird – $200 discount, course payment in full by May 7, 2014

 PDC Refresher – $200 discount, participants with a previous 72-hr Permaculture Design Certification

 Couples – $300 discount, applies to your joint total for couples registering, paying and traveling together

 Check or Money Order – $25 discount, payment by check or money order

 - Fill out Online Pre-Registration – Click Here

-- Receive confirmation, orientation, program and payment details to your email address
+- Receive confirmation and details to your email

 - Make payment to formally reserve your space